HUNTERLINE WEATHERING MIX INSTRUCTIONS

 You may find it quicker and easier to ‘weather’ all the wood components before cutting them to size.
 This is your preference, but remember to touch-up all the cut ends.

 Wear protective gloves for the weathering process.
-Shake the bottle vigorously before using or if you want a lighter colour, only shake a little.
+Shake the bottle vigorously before using.
 Use straight from the bottle.
 We don’t wipe the stain off, but you may want to wipe off the pigment based ‘Weathering Mix’ in some instances. i.e. for mortar lines on some plastic brick models.

 You can achieve an entirely different effect by using a ‘dry brush’ method.